- J.D., University of Virginia School of Law, 1988. Order of the Coif. Editorial Bd. of Virginia Law Review

 - Eastern District of Texas Bar Associations

 Ted is consistently recognized as one of the best patent litigators in the country.
 He was named the 2014 Dallas Bet-the-Company Litigation "Lawyer of the Year" and the 2012 Dallas Patent Litigation "Lawyer of the Year" by Best Lawyers.
-Texas Lawyer Magazine recognized Ted as one of the five “go-to” intellectual property litigators in the state.
+Texas Lawyer Magazine has recognized Ted as one of the five “go-to” intellectual property litigators in the state.
 Ted is consistently named by Chambers USA and Best Lawyers in America in the areas of intellectual property litigation, commercial litigation, and bet-the-company litigation.
-Texas Super Lawyers consistently ranks Ted among its top-100 lawyers in Texas.
+Texas Super Lawyers consistently ranks Ted among its top-100 lawyers in Texas and Managing IP Magazine recognized Ted as an "IP Star."

-Prior to focusing on patent litigation in 1995, Ted had an active trial docket.
-Ted has tried cases, both to juries and to the court, for securities fraud, product liability, death penalty habeas corpus, computer software non-performance, divorce, and landlord tenant.
-Ted enjoys teaching trial advocacy, which he does regularly as a faculty member of the National Institute of Trial Advocacy and also as a presenter at legal seminars.
+In addition to patent cases, Ted has tried cases, both to juries and to the court, for securities fraud, product liability, death penalty habeas corpus, computer software non-performance, divorce, and landlord tenant.
+Ted enjoys teaching trial advocacy, which he does as a faculty member of the National Institute of Trial Advocacy and also as a presenter at legal seminars.

 - Ericsson v.
 Intel.
-Ted represented Ericsson in a jury trial against Intel, Dell, Toshiba, Acer, Netgear, DLink, and Belkin in a patent infringement case involving 802.11 technology.
-The jury returned a verdict of infringement in favor of Ericsson on three patents.
+Ted represented Ericsson in a jury trial against Intel, Dell, Toshiba, Acer, Netgear, and DLink, in a patent infringement case involving 802.11 wifi technology.
+The jury returned a verdict of infringement in favor of Ericsson on three patents and awarded a royalty.
+Following the jury trial, the Court held a bench trial to adjudicate defendants' assertions of FRAND violations, after which it ruled in favor of Ericsson finding no FRAND violation.

 - Medtronic, Inc. v.
 Boston Scientific.
 Ted won one of the largest jury verdicts in the history of the Eastern District of Texas on behalf of firm client Medtronic asserting patents covering the design of balloon angioplasty catheters and polymers used to build the products.
 The case settled pending appeal in 2009.

 - Summit 6 v.
 Samsung.
-Ted represented Summit 6 in a suit against Samsung asserting infringement of a photo pre-processing patent.
+Ted represented Summit 6 in a patent infringement suit against Samsung asserting infringement of a photo pre-processing patent used in Samsung phones.
 Following a jury trial in the Northern District of Texas, the jury found infringement.
+The Court conducted a separate inequitable conduct trial and rejected Samsung's allegations of inequiable conduct.
+Judgment was entered and the the case is on appeal.

 - Medtronic, Inc. v.
 Cordis.
 Ted represented Medtronic in a series of patent infringement suits related to coronary stent design.
 These suits, which have since been settled, included a district court infringement case in which Medtronic asserted its stent patents against Cordis as well as five separate arbitration proceedings adjudicating the terms of various license agreements between the parties.